httpwg/http-extensions/draft-ietf-httpbis-http2-encryption.md

 * That response has the media type "application/json", and

-* That response's payload, when parsed as JSON {{RFC7159}}, contains an object as the root, and
+* That response's payload, when parsed as JSON {{RFC7159}}, contains an array as the root, and

-* The root object contains a member whose name is a case-insensitive character-for-character match for the origin in question, serialised into Unicode as per Section 6.1 of {{RFC6454}}, and whose value is an object (hereafter, the "origin object"),
+* The array contains a string that is a case-insensitive character-for-character match for the origin in question, serialised into Unicode as per Section 6.1 of {{RFC6454}}.

-* The origin object has a "lifetime" member, whose value is a number indicating the number of seconds which the origin object is valid for (hereafter, the "origin object lifetime"), and

-* The origin object lifetime is greater than the `current_age` (as per {{RFC7234}}, Section 4.2.3).

-Note that origin object lifetime might differ from the freshness lifetime of the response.
+A client MAY treat an "http-opportunistic" resource as invalid if the contains values that are not strings.

 # IANA Considerations